Reproducible interpreted scripts#

 Nix language basics to learn about the Nix language, which is used to declare packages and configurations.

-Declarative and reproducible developer environments to create reproducible shell environments with a declarative configuration file.
+Declarative shell environments with shell.nix to create reproducible shell environments with a declarative configuration file.

 Garbage Collection – free up storage used by the programs made available through Nix